adrnam/mxcli-java-mockup/README.md

 # mxcli-java-mockup
-Matrix client in Java for testing
+Matrix client in Java for testing (WIP)

 ### Example of sending message (using Java main method):